tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 SNI encryption becomes common, we can expect more deployment of such "end-to-end" solutions.

-At the moment, enterprises have the option of installing a firewall performing SNI filtering to prevent connections to certain websites.
+At the time of this writing, enterprises have the option of installing a firewall performing SNI filtering to prevent connections to certain websites.
 With SNI encryption this becomes ineffective.
 Obviously, managers could block usage of SNI encryption in enterprise computers, but this wide-scale blocking would diminish the privacy protection of traffic leaving the